eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/1_feature_template.md

 - [ ] I'm willing to contribute to this feature
 - [ ] I provide necessary developer resources

-PLease see here an [example feature](https://github.com/eclipse-tractusx/sig-release/issues/882)
+Please see here an [example feature](https://github.com/eclipse-tractusx/sig-release/issues/882)